-AGC of America is governed by a Management Committee, Executive Board and Board of Directors.
-These governing bodies represent member firms from every state and construction market.
+AGC of America is governed by a Management Committee, Board of Directors and a Board of Governors.

 The 2013 AGC Officers are:

 AGC President - 2013

 Paul has been involved in the construction field since 1972.
 He obtained a B.S. degree in construction with honors from Arizona State University in 1980.
 Industrial Builders, Inc. is a family-owned general contractor that performs bridge, site development, concrete, piling, structural steel, building, marine, sub-soil dewatering, demolition and rotomilling projects.

 He is a member of the American Institute of Constructors, the Consulting Constructors Council, and serves on the Board of Directors of the Associated General Contractors of America and TRIP.
 He serves as president of the North Dakota State University Construction Industry Advisory Committee, and senior vice president of the AGC of America.
 He is a past president of the Fargo Country Club, the AGC of North Dakota, the AGC Education and Research Foundation, and past chairman of TRIP.